Diprince-90/Fetched_Images/README.md

 Pull requests welcome!

 📜 License
-This project is open-source under the MIT License.
+This project is open-source under the Mozilla Public License 2.0.